📘 Vercye Architecture Documentation

 Checkpointing: This feature from

-allows us, to not run all downstream jobs on every region.
+Snakemakeallows us, to not run all downstream jobs on every region.
 By first validating which region has sufficient cropland to be considered for analysis, the pipeline is split into a two-step approach.
-However, this comes at the cost of making the Snakefile slightly harder to follow: For ensuring dependancies only on valid regions instead of all regions in the snakefile, downstream jobs useget_valid_regions
+However, this comes at the cost of making the Snakefile slightly harder to follow: For ensuring dependancies only on valid regions instead of all regions in the snakefile, downstream jobs useget_valid_regionshelper functions, which requires the checkpoint to have passed.
+Additionally, if other outputs should be produced, this becomes slightly hacky due to the waySnakemakehandles things (see thesim_match_report_workaroundinput in the ruleallas an example for how to deal with such cases).

-๐ Pipeline Diagram
+Pipeline Diagram